Artistic direction/research; clarinet/voice; theory-performance: Ingrid Hoelzl

 Dance, choreography: Emese Kovacs

 Emese Kovács, born 1991 in Békéscsaba, Hungary, is a dancer, performer, and choreographer.
-She is founding and permanent member of the multidisciplinary site-sensitive company Ziggurat Project and General Humanity; she has been involved in all General Humanity Labs so far.
+She is founding and permanent member of the multidisciplinary site-sensitive company Ziggurat Project and General Humanity; she was part of all General Humanity Labs to date.

 Emese is a regular guest artist of the Czech company Orbita.
 After studying at Budapest Contemporary Dance Academy she received her degree at Janáček Academy of Music and Performing Arts in Brno (CZ) in dance and movement theatre in 2016.
 She has cooperated with companies such as Philippe Genty Company (FR) and Zero Ballet Company (HU), choreographers such as Tereza Vejsada Leopoldová & Lukáš Leopold (CZ), Batarita (HU), Márta Ladjánszki (HU) and Greenmy Tong (HK), and musicians/composers such as Miroslav Tóth (SK), Paul Yip (HK) and Ingrid Hölzl (AUT).
 In 2013 she was a scholarship holder of Batarita Dance Company, since 2017 she is a member of L1 Association.
 In 2018 she was supported by the Zoltán Imre Program for young dancers.
 She has been invited to numerous residencies, most recently at CCDC Hongkong, Visegrad Fund residency at KAIR (Košice), Nástupište 1-12 (Topoľčany), Rezidance (Komařice), etc. Her long-term research interest as a maker is the objectification of the human body and the borders of “normality”.